gishnudev/gishnudev/README.md

 # 💫 About Me

 Hi there!
-I'm a passionate **MERN Stack Developer** dedicated to building scalable and user-friendly web applications.
+I'm Gishnu Devadathan a passionate **MERN Stack Developer** dedicated to building scalable and user-friendly web applications.
 I specialize in **MongoDB, Express.js, React, and Node.js** to deliver dynamic and responsive solutions.

-- 🌟 **Skills**: Full-Stack Development, RESTful APIs, Responsive Design, State Management, and Cloud Deployment.
+- 🌟 **Skills**: Full-Stack Development, RESTful APIs, Responsive Design and State Management.
 - 🚀 **Interests**: Exploring new tech stacks, contributing to open-source, and optimizing user experiences.
 - 🌱 **Learning**: Currently enhancing my knowledge in microservices and serverless architectures.
 - 💬 **Let's Collaborate**: Open to exciting projects and tech discussions.
 Let's create something amazing together!